Damian Silvera: Club career

-Major League Soccer
+NY/NJ MetroStars

-As Major League Soccer began preparations for its first season, it signed known players to contracts.
+As Major League Soccer (MLS) began preparations for its first season, it signed known players to contracts.
 From this pool of players, the league allocated four to each team in order to ensure an initial equitable distribution of talent.
-On February 5, 1996, MLS allocated Silvera to the MetroStars.
+On February 5, 1996, MLS allocated Silvera to the NY/NJ MetroStars.
 Eddie Firmani, coach of the MetroStars had requested Silvera based on his standout performances with the University of Virginia and the U.S. B-Teams.
 Firmani saw Silvera growing into the role of creative midfielder with the MetroStars.

-During the middle of the 1996 season, Silvera left the MetroStars to join the U.S. team for the 1996 Summer Olympics.
+During the middle of the 1996 season, Silvera left the MetroStars to join the U.S. national team for the 1996 Olympics.
 The U.S. went a disappointing 1-1-1 and failed to make the second round.
 Silvera then rejoined the MetroStars, where it was becoming apparent that he would not become a creative force on the team.
 Silvera seemed to have difficulty adapting to the professional game and the burden of pre-season expectations wore on him.
 By the end of the season, the MetroStars coaching staff had moved him to defensive midfielder, but he never adapted to this role either.